- What is the R1 Visa?

 - What qualifies as a religious denomination?

-- How long is the R1 Visa valid for?
+- How long is the R1 Visa valid?

 - Can an R1 Visa holder apply for a green card?

-- Can Dependents of R1 visas come with me to the US?
+- Can dependents come with me to the US?

 What are the requirements for the R1 Visa?